 Ecora Resources PLC Announces Director/PDMR Shareholding

-LONDON, June 21, 2024 - Ecora Resources PLC (LSE:ECOR)(TSX:ECOR) has received notification of the following transactions by Marc Bishop Lafleche, Chief Executive Officer.
+LONDON, June 24, 2024 - Ecora Resources PLC ("Ecora" or the "Company") (LSE:ECOR)(TSX:ECOR) has received notification of the following transaction by Graeme Dacomb, Non-Executive Director.

 Director Share Dealings - Further information